bluedaniel/rxjs-app/README.md

 Features
 --------
-- Hyperscript instead of JSX
+- Hyperscript, with some useful utilities, for creating components
 - Webpack v2 config with:
   - Tree-shaking
   - Bundle splitting (one each for guests & authenticated users)
   - PostCSS with plugins
   - CSS Modules
 - RxJs v5 brings improvements in speed, features, documentation and modular builds.
-- Uses Lodash/fp for a more FP approach around the app.
+- Uses Ramda for composable state changes and stitching composite views.
 - Modern testing with Ava
 - Robust linting using Eslint & Stylelint.
 - Lightweight Express development server with authentication